Whateasy/whateasy.github.io/shoppingList/README.md

 * Select shopping items from a pre-defined list
 * Shopping list is stored client-side using local storage
 * Functionality to allow reset lists
+* Updates to pre-defined shopping list needs to go into seeding.js